Images Depict Mature Plants

-Black Knight Butterfly Bushes provide loads of summer color from the lightly fragrant, dark violet-purple flowers that almost appear as black flowers.
-It's a fast growing flowering shrub that works well as a foundation shrub, accent plant or as a background in borders.
-Hardier than other varieties, but may die back to the ground in cold winter areas.
-Makes a great cut flower and is a pollinator magnet.
+This fast-growing flowering shrub works as a foundation shrub, accent plant, or as a background in borders.
+It is hardier than other varieties but still may die to the ground in cold winter areas.

 |Pruning Season:||No pruning needed|